liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/03-osgi-and-modularity-for-liferay-6-developers/00-osgi-and-modularity-for-liferay-6-developers-intro.markdown

 The `Bundle-SymbolicName` is the arbitrary name for the module.
 The module's version value `1.0.0` is appropriate.

-Bnd will generate the module's OSGi manifest to the file `META-INF/MANIFEST.MF` in the module's JAR.
-In this project, the JAR will be generated to the `build/libs/` folder.
+Bnd generates the module's OSGi manifest to the file `META-INF/MANIFEST.MF` in the module's JAR.
+In this project, the JAR is created in the `build/libs/` folder.

 The last file to examine is the Gradle build file `build.gradle`: